 The table below contains the 30 top-performing pension funds, based on the capital stable investment option of allocated pension products/accounts.
 The capital stable option typically has between 20% and 40% of growth assets (such as shares and property) in its portfolio.

 Note: If you are seeking information on the 30 top-performing super funds (that is, those super funds not paying out pensions), then see SuperGuide article Super stars!
 Top 30 super funds over 5 years.

-The Telstra Super RetireAccess Allocated Pension – Conservative investment option was also the top performer over 7 years, with an average annual return of 8.2% a year to 30 June 2017.
+The Telstra Super RetireAccess Allocated Pension – Conservative investment option was also the top performer over 7 years, with an average annual return of 7.9% a year, over those years, to 31 December 2017.

-Pension fund option, VicSuper Allocated Pension – Capital Stable Option came a close second over the 5-year period to 30 June 2017, with an average annual return of 8.6%, while third place went to AustralianSuper Choice Income Account – Stable, with an average annual return (AAR) of 8.4% over the 5-year period, while UniSuper AP – Conservative came fourth with an AAR of 8.0%.
+Pension fund option, AustralianSuper Choice Income Account – Stable came a reasonably close second over the 5-year period to 31 December 2017, with an average annual return of 8.0%, while third place went to MyLife My Pension – Capital Stable, with an average annual return (AAR) of 7.7% over the 5-year period.

 See the table below for more information on the top 30 performing pension funds.